 In term of supply chain management, as WA furniture undertakes customized orders, it is crucial to manage the suppliers that can source quality materials.
 The Odoo ERP system can provide the ability to manage multiple warehouses at different locations all over the country, as well as different suppliers, from a single dashboard, eliminating the old way of having to check multiple Excel spreadsheets.

-ERP system an serve as centralised solution whereas the Odoo system offers interconnectivity, time management and control over data.
+ERP system can serve as centralised solution whereas the Odoo system offers interconnectivity, time management and control over data.
 Another intangible benefit is that the system can be upgraded to future needs such as analysing the trends in the market.
 It can accelerate the firm to be a pioneer in furniture manufacturing and the firm will have a competitive advantage over competitors.
 In addition, the workflow will be significantly improved:

 Improve sales by managing customer demand